GLOBAL ENERGY MANAGEMENT & SALES

 ENGIE: setting the benchmark in LNG management

 Currently, LNG tankers are the most common way of transporting LNG.
 The global fleet is composed of small-scale LNG carriers for coastal navigation mostly while the largest cross-ocean vessels can contain up to 266,000 cubic meters.
-The most recent ships typically have a capacity of about 174,000 cubic meters and are equipped with a re-liquefaction unit so save on the natural evaporation occurring during transportation.
+The most recent ships typically have a capacity of about 174,000 cubic meters and are equipped with a re-liquefaction unit so save on the natural evaporation (also known as “boil-off”) occurring during transportation.
+One shipment of LNG can power 45,000 homes for one year, or warm 17 million homes for one winter’s day.

 Eco-LNG Carrier "Gordon Waters Knutsen"